 Do these universities have strong labs and facilities for computing (GPUs, research seminars, etc.)?

-Yes, facilities can be a major advantage at research universities.
-A Pusan National University scholar noted: “I participate in cutting-edge research with access to world-class labs, NVIDIA GPUs, and seminars with global experts.” — Tesfahunegn Minwuyelet Mengistu (PhD, Computer Engineering).
+The listed departments advertise research laboratories or research groups across multiple computing fields, but access to particular equipment depends on the laboratory, project, supervisor, and funding.
+A Pusan National University scholar reported: “I participate in cutting-edge research with access to world-class labs, NVIDIA GPUs, and seminars with global experts.” — Tesfahunegn Minwuyelet Mengistu (Ph.D. in Computer Engineering).
+This is an individual student account rather than a guarantee for every student.

 Are internships and industry connections common for CS students in Korea?